HirokiHamaguchi/latexlint/README.md

 * `Fritz-John` (optimization, name of a person)
 * (ToDo: add more examples)

-We might have false postives something like `Wrong-Example`, which are not the name of a person.
+We might have false positives something like `Wrong-Example`, which are not the name of a person.

 As a side note, we should use `--` instead of `-` to indicate a range of pages, e.g., `123--456` instead of `123-456`.
 We do not detect this because it might be just a subtraction.